Royal Capitol Plaza

 No analysis available

-The remarks repeatedly and directly identify the amenity as a salt-water/saltwater pool.
-This is strong public-remarks evidence that the building pool is salt water.
+The public remarks repeatedly and directly identify the amenity as a salt-water/saltwater pool.
+This is strong evidence that the building pool is salt water.

 No analysis available

-I searched for coin-op, card-operated, quarters, paid laundry, or laundry fee language.
-The remarks only describe in-unit washer/dryer and do not mention any paid community laundry service.
+I looked for public remarks indicating paid laundry such as coin laundry, card-operated machines, quarters, or laundry fees.
+The listings only mention in-unit washer/dryer and do not describe any paid community laundry amenity.

 No analysis available

-I looked for explicit references such as deeded parking, owned stall, or parking included in deed.
-The remarks only describe assigned/covered parking and an additional rented stall, so deeded status is not confirmed.
-Based on the absence of explicit wording, this remains unverified and is treated as false.
+I looked for explicit language such as deeded parking, owned stall, or parking included in deed.
+The remarks only describe included, assigned, covered, or secured stalls, which is not enough to confirm deeded parking.

 No analysis available

-The listings clearly state a monthly parking cost of $200 for an additional stall.
-This is the only explicit parking fee mentioned in the remarks.
-No other recurring parking charge was identified.
+The public remarks explicitly mention a monthly parking cost of $200 for an additional stall.
+This is the only concrete parking fee stated, so it supports a value of 200.

 No analysis available